emerywebster/emerywebster.github.io/work/sendgrid.md

 1. Is the solution effective? (does it solve the problem?)
 2. Is it easy to use? (is there room for improvement?)
 3. Is it enjoyable? (does/should it create an emotional response?)
-4. Does it have full buy-in from stakeholders?
+4. Does it have buy-in and support from the team and relevant stakeholders?

 #### Always Be Testing

 The best way to answer the above questions is with user testing.
 For this particular problem/solution, the process might look like this:

-1. If needed, build our solution into a simple prototype via [InVision](http://invisionapp.com), [Proto.io](http://proto.io), or [Framer](http://framer.com) (in this case, something like Proto or Invision makes the most sense since we're showcasing a simple workflow with some interactive elements).
-2. To quickly replicate the 'first time user' experience, we can draft usability tests on sites like [UserTesting.com](http://usertesting.com).
+1. To quickly replicate the 'first time user' experience, we can draft usability tests on sites like [UserTesting.com](http://usertesting.com).
 Within a matter of hours we can better understand user expectations and answer some of the 'is this a great experience?' questions.
 We'll also want to specify screening critera for participants who closely match our marketing persona.
-3. Conduct additional in-person testing with prospective customers, stakeholders, or people in our professional network.
+2. Conduct additional in-person testing with prospective customers, stakeholders, or people in our professional network.
-4. Work with a User Researcher to help coordinate and conduct in-person usability sessions.
-5. Gather feedback from existing customers (work with account management team or users who have _opted in_ for user testing feedback).
+3. Gather feedback from existing customers (work with account management team or users who have _opted in_ for user testing feedback) to understand how this will affect their current experience and email marketing workflow.

-Once we've ensured that we're providing a great (and investment-worthy) experience for our users, let's ship it as quickly as possible.
+Our results will help determine what to do next.
+What did we learn?
+Are we ready to ship this solution?
+Do we need to refine the experience?
+Does this solution present any new problems?
+We can run through this same feedback loop until we're confident that the solution is ready for market.

 ### Working with Product & Engineering

-This is (one of many scenarios) where communication is critical as a designer.
-We need to share learning with the team early and often – always understanding and providing the _'why'_ behind our product strategy.
+As with any design project, communication and collaboration are critical to the entire process.
+We need to share learning with the team early and often - sharing an understanding of customer needs, problems, constraints, and potential solutions.
+We also want to provide a sense of shared ownership for the product design and encompassing customer experience.

 So how do we do this?

-- If possible, involve them in the design process.
+- If possible, assemble a cross-functional team to participate in the design process.
+- Expose the team to the user research process (test results, insights, feedback).
+- Focus on outcomes, not output (communicate the _why_ behind design)
-- Distill learning/findings into simple, sharable content (one-pagers, brief presentations, user testing video/audio feedback, data summaries, etc).
+- Distill any learning/findings into simple, sharable content (one-pagers, brief presentations, user testing video/audio feedback, data summaries, etc).
-- Create high-fidelity prototypes to help explain the preferred experience (and limit gaps between design and development).
+- Provide deliverables that capture the intended user experience and limit gaps between design and development.
-- Instill confidence in the team by understanding their workflow, limitations, and expectations at all stages of the development process.
+- Instill confidence in the engineering team by understanding their workflow, limitations, and expectations at all stages of the development process.

 ### What if there's a time crunch?

-We never want to release a bad experience, but I believe that it's (usually) better to release a so-so product feature quickly (so you can learn from real customer data) than to wait for perfection.
+We never want to release a bad experience, but it's often better to release a 'good enough' feature quickly (so you can learn and iterate from real customer data) than to wait for perfection.

-Still, if there's a high risk that this feature will not receive any iteration time from engineering once it's in production, then we'll want to do whatever we can to ensure that our solution provides a great experience.
+However, if there's a strong chance that this feature will not receive any investment from engineering once it's in production, then we'll want to do whatever we can to ensure that our solution provides a great experience.

 ### How do we ensure the solution is successful?

-First, you'll need to ensure you have baseline analytics to measure against.
+Set benchmarks.
 If there's no relevant data _before_ launching the feature, then it's going to be more difficult to understand whether or not it's successful.

-Which metrics are you trying to move?
-In our case we're likely looking at the following:
+Some potential metrics to consider throughout this effort:

 - Retention rate (are users more likely to continue to use the product?)
 - Conversion rate (are users more likely to pay for the product?